-Lawyers' work will tend to run alongside the financial and commercial due diligence.
-While the purchaser's lawyers will typically draft the Sale and Purchase Agreement (SPA), the vendor's lawyer has a key role in limiting the downside by negotiating the SPA, disclosure letter, warranties and indemnities.
-They will also be on the lookout for anything else that the buyer's lawyer is seeking to push through.
+Lawyers work will tend to run alongside the financial and commercial due diligence.
+While the purchaser's lawyers will draft the Sale and Purchase Agreement, the vendor's lawyer has a key role in limiting the downside in negotiating the warranties.
 It is important to appoint a legal adviser with depth of relevant experience.